- Companies of the Group

 He graduated from Bishop’s University with a Bachelor of Business Administration.
-Mr. Bibeau is a director of IGM Financial, Investors Group, and Mackenzie.
-Prior to that, he held directorships at Great-West Lifeco and several of its subsidiaries, including Great-West Life, London Life, Canada Life Financial, and Crown Life.
+Mr. Bibeau is a director of IGM Financial, Investors Group and Mackenzie.
+Prior to that, he held directorships at Great-West Lifeco, Great-West Life, London Life, Canada Life Financial and Canada Life.

 Mr. Bibeau is very involved and supportive of many local charities especially those related to cancer and children’s care.
 A lifelong tennis enthusiast, he joined the board of directors of Tennis Canada in 2010.

 Director since 1988

 Mr. Desmarais is Deputy Chairman, President, and Co-Chief Executive Officer of Power Corporation, and Co-Chairman of Power Financial.
 Prior to joining Power Corporation in 1983, he was Special Assistant to the Minister of Justice of Canada and an institutional investment counsellor at Richardson Greenshields Securities Ltd.